alperencelik/kubemox/README.md

 ## Usage

-Currently Kubemox brings three different CRDs for only VirtualMachines in Proxmox.
-These are `VirtualMachine`, `VirtualMachineSet`, `ManagedVirtualMachine`.
+Currently Kubemox brings five different CRDs for only VirtualMachines in Proxmox.
+These are `VirtualMachine`, `VirtualMachineSet`, `ManagedVirtualMachine`, `VirtualMachineSnapshot` and `VirtualMachineSnapshotPolicy`.
 You can use these CRDs to create and manage VirtualMachine(s) in Proxmox.

 `VirtualMachine` is a way to create new VirtualMachines in Proxmox via operator.
 You can create `VirtualMachine` resource and Kubemox will create it for you in Proxmox. `VirtualMachine` is also reconciled by the operator which means every change on `VirtualMachine` resource will be reflected to Proxmox as well.